Maxim restaurant suicide bombing

-The Maxim restaurant suicide bombing was a suicide bombing which occurred on October 4, 2003 in the beachfront "Maxim" restaurant in Haifa, Israel.
-Twenty-one people were killed in the attack and 60 were injured.
+The Maxim restaurant bombing was a Palestinian suicide bombing which occurred on October 4, 2003, in the beachfront restaurant Maxim in Haifa, Israel.
+Twenty-one civilians were killed and 60 were injured.
 Among the victims were two families and four children, including a two-month-old baby.

 The restaurant, which is located at the seafront near the southern boundary of the city of Haifa, was frequently attended by both Arab and Jewish local populations, and was widely seen as a symbol of peaceful coexistence in Haifa.

-Militant organization Islamic Jihad claimed responsibility for the attack.
+The militant organization Islamic Jihad claimed responsibility for the attack.
 It was condemned by Palestinian President Yasser Arafat.

-The restaurant's interior was destroyed by the blast (it was completely rebuilt seven months after the attack).
+The restaurant's interior was destroyed by the blast, and was completely rebuilt seven months after the attack.

 Background

 The Maxim restaurant is a beachfront restaurant located near the south entry to Haifa.
 It is co-owned by Jews and Christian Arabs, and is known for being a symbol of co-existence.